⚡ Verdict in 30 Seconds

 Simulator Compatibility

-This is where the SkyTrak+ pulls clearly ahead.
-The Garmin R10's simulator experience lives entirely inside the Garmin Golf app — a clean, polished experience with 40,000+ virtual courses, but it's a closed ecosystem with no third-party simulator support.
+This is where the SkyTrak+ pulls decisively ahead.
+The Garmin R10's simulator experience lives entirely inside the Garmin Golf app — a clean, polished experience with 40,000+ virtual courses, but it's a closed ecosystem with no third-party simulator support and no projector output.

-For a dedicated home simulator build, this flexibility is a major advantage.
-For casual sim play on a phone or tablet, the Garmin's built-in experience is simpler and arguably more polished.
+If you're building a dedicated home simulator, the SkyTrak+ is the obvious choice.
+If you just want casual virtual rounds on a phone or tablet, the Garmin's built-in experience is simpler and arguably more polished.

 Overhead Mounting for Sim